 (A) the payment date determined pursuant to Section 6(d)(ii) of the Agreement; and

-(B) the earlier of (x) the second Exchange Business Day following the date the Registration Statement is declared effective by the Securities and Exchange Commission (“SEC”); and (y) the date determined pursuant to paragraph 2(a)(vi)(A)(4).
+(B) the earlier of (x) the second Exchange Business Day following the date the Registration Statement is declared effective by the Securities and Exchange Commission (“SEC”); and (y) the date determined pursuant to paragraph 2(a)(v)(A)(4).

-(iii) If Party B is the Defaulting Party or the sole Affected Party, the market value (“Value”) of the Shares to be delivered hereunder shall be assumed to be 75% of the closing price of such Shares on the Exchange Business Day immediately preceding the delivery of such Shares to Party A hereunder.

-(iv) Party B shall comply with all of the Conditions on Net Share Settlement applicable to Share Eligible Transactions, except that the Registration Statement must be declared effective by the Securities and Exchange Commission (“SEC”) not later than the close of business on the second Exchange Business Day following the notice fixing an Early Termination Date.
+(iii) Party B shall comply with the Registration Provisions when electing to Net Share Settle any Share Eligible Transaction, except that the Registration Statement must be declared effective by the Securities and Exchange Commission (“SEC”) not later than the close of business on the second Exchange Business Day following the notice fixing an Early Termination Date..

-(v) To the extent permitted under applicable law, interest (before as well as after judgment) in the Termination Currency, shall accrue on, and be added to, the Transaction Settlement Amount, from (and including) the relevant Early Termination Date to (but excluding) the date such amount is paid or otherwise settled by the delivery of the necessary number of Shares as required herein, at the Applicable Rate.
+(iv) To the extent permitted under applicable law, interest (before as well as after judgment) in the Termination Currency, shall accrue on, and be added to, the Transaction Settlement Amount, from (and including) the relevant Early Termination Date to (but excluding) the date such amount is paid or otherwise settled by the delivery of the necessary number of Shares as required herein, at the Applicable Rate.
 Such interest will be calculated on the basis of daily compounding and the actual number of days elapsed.